bishLam/ParkMeIn/README.md

 # ParkMeIn
 ParkMeIn is a mobile solution to find street parkings.
-This is developed as a part of the AIT subject project and 4 people are the main responsible ones.
+This is developed as a part of the AIT subject project and 4 students are the main responsible.
+For more info, stay tuned!